thuchoang90/briey_software/README.md

 Sample tests for working with Briey SoC: https://thuchoang90.github.io/vexriscv.html (at section III.
 Briey SoC)

-Also includes software for testing chip SOTB_Aug2019.
+Also includes software for testing chips.